-18. It is therefore my expectation that this gathering will generate ideas and recommendations that will shape the industry for the benefit of both conservation and the economic growth of the country, ideas that will sustain the industry while creating jobs with decent income.
+18. It is therefore my expectation that this gathering will generate ideas and recommendations that will shape the industry for the benefit of both conservation and the economic growth of the country, ideas that will sustain the industry while creating jobs with a decent income.

-19. In conclusion, I would like to point out that a well-researched game industry will allow few good quality animals in a reduced land instead of many low quality animals occupying a large piece of land.
+19. In conclusion, I would like to point out that a well-researched game industry will allow few good quality animals in a reduced land instead of many low-quality animals occupying a large piece of land.
 The returns will be high, fast and at a reduced cost.
 If less land is required for each participant it will allow more people to participate in the industry.

 20. Research will also allow some people to grow rare species of high value such as the pangolin.
-In the long run they will realise high benefits and put the country on the world map.
+In the long run, they will realise high benefits and put the country on the world map.